 - Keep weekly backups for three months

-- Keep monthly backups for a year (keep only one backup per month, once they are three months old)
+- Keep monthly backups for a year (keep only the first backup per month, once they are three months old)

 - Thereafter keep quarterly backups for seven years